The Bankrate promise

 When is the Citi Custom Cash Card worth it?

-For most, the best part about the Citi Custom Cash Card will be the 5 percent cash back in your highest eligible spending category each billing cycle, up to $500 (an unlimited 1 percent cash back on all other purchases).
+For most, the best part about the Citi Custom Cash Card will be the 5 percent cash back in your highest eligible spending category each billing cycle, up to $500 (then an unlimited 1 percent cash back on all purchases).

 The eligible categories include plenty of everyday selections, including groceries, gas, restaurants and select streaming services.
-And if you want to plan a vacation or need to make renovations to your home, the card also includes travel and home improvement stores.
+And if you want to plan a vacation or need to make renovations to your home, your top spend category can also be travel or home improvement stores.

 Depending on your spending habits and the card features that matter most to you, there are a few more perks that will increase the card’s value.
 Here’s a look at three times it makes sense to use the Citi Custom Cash Card.